 How do you manage your fat loss journey while on vacation?
 Being on vacation amid a fat loss journey is a dilemma.
-After working hard and achieving positive results, later comes a vacation.
-Vacations present many challenges to a fat loss journey.
+After working hard and achieving positive results, later comes a break.
+Holidays present many challenges to a fat loss journey.
 During week 7 – May 07, 2018, my journey confronted me with a question about my fat loss journey.
 After week 6 of my fat loss journey, I had a massive weight loss.
 I was ready for a vacation.

 How Do You Handle a Fat Loss Journey While on Vacation?

 A cliché says, “those who bend don’t break.”
 I decided before my vacation that I would have an excellent time.
 You can use your vacation to reward your hard work instead of using it as a challenge to your hard work.
 Your expectations for vacations, holidays, birthdays, and anniversaries will determine if you are successful or fail.

 I did not place restrictions on my food, but I hit the treadmill and gym every morning.
 The goal was to have fun and be flexible.
 By doing this, you can re-energize for the rest of your fat loss journey.
 You can manage your fat loss journey and still have fun while on vacation.

 How to Handle Fat Loss Results From Vacation